penggenchang/DTF-and-Seizure-Network/README.md

 **Dr. Mehrdad Nourani, Professor, Dept. of ECE, UT Dallas, TX 75080, USA.
 Email: nourani@utdallas.edu.**

-Each branch is introduced as next.
+Three child branches are introduced as next.
 Details can be referred in each individual module:
 1. DTF Calculation: This branch implements the directed transfer function (DTF), a widely-applied directed connectivity metric in EEG data analysis.
 2. Graph Visualization: This branch includes different functions to visualize the DTF-based seizure network.
-3. Related Works: This branch lists the related references.
+3. Related Works: This branch lists the other related references that we compare with.
 Please carefully consider refer to those.

 Preliminary work of this research has been reported in the following paper that the readers are welcome to refer to: